WitchDevelops/WitchDevelops.github.io/README.md

 ## In progress:

+* learn Angular

+* design and code portfolio page

+## Done:

-* learn Angular - building a to-do app
+* build a to-do app in Angular

+* improve the technical documentation project

+* write a webpage with my CV and skills